Meet Houston's Authors

 I became a writer because I had so much I wanted to say, but was too shy to speak it, so I decided to write about it.
 I took interest in writing in the 8th grade when I began to write stories.
 From theory I've written several scripts and a few blogs.
 I’ve written/directed and produced a story about Acres homes called 100 Years Later.

 Becoming an author has been a dream of mine since a teen.
 I have been developing ideas and topics for a long, long time.
 But one day I knew my messages could and would inspire others when shared, so I became an author.
-I have been officially writing motivating and inspiring books for 3 years.
-Although I enjoy writing, my passion that pays is being a mental health and addiction therapist.

 - Must reside in the nine county Houston Metropolitan Area